Yega-Noragami/StyleGAN-2-ADA/README.md

 ## Idea Behind

 This project was done as a research into how GAN's work.
 I decieded to mix it up by using Van Gogh's images as training data to produce fake Van Gogh's images.
-Note: the results shown below is from 2 days of training on Google Collab, With increase training time you might be able to obtain better results.
+Note: the results shown below is from 2 days of training on Google Collab, By increasing training time you might be able to obtain better results.
 My purpose for this repository has been served.

-## Latent-Walk
+## Latent-Walk (Click on image)

 [![Latent-Walk](https://github.com/Yega-Noragami/StyleGAN-2-ADA/blob/main/training/Vincent_Square/00002-tfr-mirror-auto1-bgc-resumecustom/fakes000624.jpg)](https://youtu.be/oT73xH-VXLE)